 This past year has been challenging for all of us due to the Covid-19 pandemic.
 Throughout the international crisis, essential workers have been working tirelessly to ensure that essential services continue to run.
 One of these important groups of people in the nursing staff that works in medical facilities throughout the country.

 National Nurses Day takes place on May 6, 2021.
 This annual day is our opportunity to thank the people that have worked so hard to provide outstanding healthcare in the most challenging of circumstances.
-Traditionally, this day marks the start of a week-long celebration of nurses, which culminates on May 12, Florence Nightingale’s birthday.
+This day marks the start of a week-long celebration of nurses, which culminates on May 12, Florence Nightingale’s birthday.
 This year, the American Nurses Association (ANA) has announced a month-long celebration in honor of their efforts.

 National Nurses Day 2021

 As a result, this has placed a significant strain on their physical and mental health and that of their families.
-Therefore, this National Nurses Day is the perfect opportunity to show some appreciation and gratitude.
+Therefore, National Nurses Day is the perfect opportunity to show some appreciation and gratitude.
 In this post, we will look at things we can do, be it members of the public or the management of healthcare providers.